rssalessio/PythonVRFT/README.md

 ![alt tag](https://github.com/rssalessio/PythonVRFT/blob/master/examples/example2.png)
 ## License

-Our code is released under the GPLv3 license (refer to the [LICENSE](https://github.com/rssalessio/PythonVRFT/blob/master/LICENSE) file for details).
+Our code is released under the MIT license (refer to the [LICENSE](https://github.com/rssalessio/PythonVRFT/blob/master/LICENSE) file for details).

 ## Requirements

 To run the library you need atleast Python 3.5.

 Other dependencies: